willswats/yelp-camp/README.md

 ## Acknowledgements

-This project was based on the Yelp Camp tutorials in [The Web Developer Bootcamp 2021](https://www.udemy.com/course/the-web-developer-bootcamp) Udemy course.
+This project was based on the Yelp Camp tutorials in [The Web Developer Bootcamp 2021](https://www.udemy.com/course/the-web-developer-bootcamp) course.